 The director of faculty recruitment will forward the applications to the search committee once they are all processed and as soon as possible after the date that the application review is to begin as stated in the position advertisement.
 An Applicant Flow Log that lists all of the candidates alphabetically will also be included with the applications.
-If an application is missing any materials, it is recommended that the search committee should take caution and only talk to the candidates about the missing information and avoid any conversation that would take the form of an interview no matter how informal.
+If an application is missing any materials, it is recommended that the search committee contact the candidate and ask them to forward the missing materials.
+The search committee should take caution and only talk to the candidates about the missing information and avoid any conversation that would take the form of an interview no matter how informal.
 Once the applications are received, all members of the search Committee will individually review each one.
 The search committee will not at any time have direct knowledge of the race, gender, age, or disability status of any candidate.
 The search committee will then meet to discuss all applications.
 During this meeting, the search Committee, by consensus if possible, will divide the applications into three categories as noted on the Applicant Flow Log: (1) initial non-selection (definite rejections), (2) additional consideration but not selected (possible interviews), and (3) selected for preliminary interview (telephone or Skype interviews).

-Section VIII Administrative and Professional Faculty Personnel Regulations b) Selecting Persons for a Preliminary Interview
+b) Selecting Persons for a Preliminary Interview